shaky411/Console-Finances/challenge/README.md

   // for loop to iterate over the array
     // Inside that for loop, access position 1 of each array element to get the numbers

+Done

 // The average of the changes in Profit / Losses over the entire period.

+WORKING ON THIS
-// You will need to track what the total change in profits are from month to month and then find the average.
+// You will need to track what the total change in profits are from month to month

+ then find the average.
 // (Total / Number of months)

 // The greatest increase in profits(date and amount) over the entire period.